sackn/diffeq/series.md

   $$\lim_{n\to\infty} \frac{1}{n} = 0$$
 </details>

-**Problem 8:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 8:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{n^2}{2^n}$$